CUH Logo

 Heel raises

-Image of person standing whilst holding onto a chair for support, pushing up on their toes
+Illustration of a person standing whilst holding onto the back of a chair, pushing up on their toes

 Standing, holding a support, push up onto your toes and lower again.
 Repeat 8 to 12 times.
 2 to 3 sets.